KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 10) Fast Forward button - click to increase the playback speed (cycles through 1.5, 2, 3, 5.5 and 10x play back speed)

+11) Edit Mode button - Click this button to toggle edit mode in the project monitor.
+If edit mode is enabled effects like transform show a red box for moving and sizing the clip.

 .. _clip_monitor_hamburger:

 Hamburger menu